Characterizing the nuclear models informed by PREX and CREX: a view from Bayesian inference

-In Fig. \ref{fig:svLposterior}, we analyze the evolution of the posterior distributions for $S_\mathrm{V}$ and $L$ under five different constraint sets: basic nuclear constraints as the "minimum setting"; inclusion of either PREX or CREX experimental data; inclusion of both PREX and CREX experimental data; and inclusion of additional dipole polarizability constraint.
-In the upper two panels for the Skyrme model, we observe that the range of $S_\mathrm{V}$ is approximately [20,50] MeV, whereas the range of $L$ spans from [0,150] MeV across all Bayesian inferences.
-The black dot-dashed curve in Fig. \ref{fig:svLLinear} illustrates the joint distribution.
+In Fig. \ref{fig:svLposterior}, we analyze the evolution of the posterior distributions for $S_\mathrm{V}$ and $L$ under five different constraint sets: basic nuclear constraints as the "minimum setting", corresponding to horizontally shaded ellipse in Fig. \ref{fig:svLLinear}; inclusion of either PREX-2 or CREX experimental data; inclusion of both PREX-2/CREX experimental data, corresponding to vertically and diagonally shaded ellipse in Fig. \ref{fig:svLLinear}; and inclusion of additional dipole polarizability constraint.
+In the upper two panels for the Skyrme model, we observe that the range of $S_\mathrm{V}$ is approximately [20,50] MeV, whereas the range of $L$ spans from [0,150] MeV.
 In the upper right (Skyrme) and lower right (RMF) panels, the posteriors of $L$ exhibit similar trends.
-The posterior of $L$ constrained by CREX (PREX) measurements has a mean smaller (larger) than that of the posterior constrained by only basic properties of finite nuclei.
-Moreover, the posterior of $L$ constrained by both PREX and CREX measurements has a mean lower than the one without any constraints from neutron skin measurements, yet slightly higher than the one including only the CREX constraint.
-This trend is consistent across both our RMF and Skyrme models and aligns with previous studies using Skyrme models \cite{Reinhard2021,Reinhard:2022jby,Zhang2022} and RMF models \cite{Reed2021,salinas2023bayesian,yuksel2023implications}.
-The overlapping integral suggests a probability of inconsistency of 93\% (1.8-$\sigma$) for Skyrme models and 76\% (1.2-$\sigma$) for RMF models, significantly lower than other analyses showing over 2-$\sigma$ inconsistency \cite{Zhang2022,salinas2023bayesian,yuksel2023implications}.
+The posteriors of $L$ constrained by CREX (PREX-2) measurements has a mean smaller (larger) than that constrained by only basic properties of finite nuclei.
+Moreover, the posterior of $L$ constrained by both PREX-2 and CREX measurements have a mean lower than that without any neutron skin constraints, but slightly higher than the one that includes only the CREX constraint.
+This trend exists in both RMF and Skyrme models and aligns with previous studies using Skyrme\cite{Reinhard2021,Reinhard:2022jby,Zhang2022} and RMF models\cite{Reed2021,salinas2023bayesian,yuksel2023implications}.
+The confidence level integral suggests a probability of inconsistency of 93\% (1.8-$\sigma$) for Skyrme models and 76\% (1.2-$\sigma$) for RMF models, significantly lower than other analyses showing over 2-$\sigma$ inconsistency \cite{Zhang2022,salinas2023bayesian,yuksel2023implications}.
 Further details of our Bayesian inference and Monte Carlo sampling are provided in the supplemental material.